zhonghan721/tp/docs/UserGuide.md

 _These are features for managing your Customers in HomeBoss._

-- `customer add` - Adds a Customer to the address book.
+- `customer add` - Adds a Customer to the Customer database.
 - `customer view` - Shows the details of the specified Customer.
-- `customer list` - Lists all Customers in the address book.
+- `customer list` - Lists all Customers in the Customer database.
 - `customer find` - Finds Customers whose names contain any of the given keywords.
-- `customer edit` - Updates the details of an existing Customer in the address book.
+- `customer edit` - Updates the details of an existing Customer in the Customer database.
-- `customer delete` - Deletes the specified Customer from the address book.
+- `customer delete` - Deletes the specified Customer from the Customer database.

 ## </br>Delivery features summary

 _These are features for managing your Deliveries in HomeBoss._

-- `delivery add` - Adds a Delivery to the delivery book.
+- `delivery add` - Adds a Delivery to the Delivery database.
 - `delivery view` - Shows the details of the specified Delivery.
 - `delivery list` - Lists all Deliveries in the delivery book.
 - `delivery find` - Finds Deliveries whose names contain any of the given keywords.
-- `delivery edit` - Updates the details of an existing Delivery in the delivery book.
+- `delivery edit` - Updates the details of an existing Delivery in the Delivery database.
 - `delivery status` - Changes the status of a specified Delivery.
 - `delivery note` - Creates a note for a specified Delivery.
-- `delivery delete` - Deletes the specified Delivery from the delivery book.
+- `delivery delete` - Deletes the specified Delivery from the Delivery database.

 ## </br>Miscellaneous features summary